lgov/MockHTTPinC/docs/apidocs.md

 * `WithPort(portnr)`: starts up the server on this port.
 If the port is not available, the server will increase the port number until it finds one that's available.
 Default port for a server is 30080, for a proxy its 38080.

-* `WithMaxKeepAliveRequests(max)`: Defines the maxinum number of requests the server will receive on one TCP connection before it closes the connection.
+* `WithMaxKeepAliveRequests(max)`: Defines the maximum number of requests the server will receive on one TCP connection before it closes the connection.
 The mock server will set the Connection: close header on the last response.
 Default is 0: unlimited.

 * `InMainThread`: Starts up a server or proxy in the main thread.
-This requires that you call mhRunServerLoop or mhRunServerLoopCompleteRequests regularly for the server to process events (accept inconing connections, receive and send data etc.), so it'll only work when testing a non-blocking client.
+This requires that you call `mhRunServerLoop` or `mhRunServerLoopCompleteRequests` regularly for the server to process events (accept incoming connections, receive and send data etc.), so it'll only work when testing a non-blocking client.
 This is the default.

 * `InSeparateThread`: Starts up the server or proxy in a new thread.
-The new thread will have its own event loop which processes events continously, so this is the path to choose when testing a blocking client.
+The new thread will have its own event loop which processes events continuously, so this is the path to choose when testing a blocking client.